estornes/jquery.cssify/README.md

 A jQuery plugin (1.5+).
 Automatically creates empty CSS rules from HTML code and sends them to your console.
-Makes the mark-up job faster.
+Makes the markup job faster.

 Javascript code